jvmvandorp/jvmvandorp/NEW.md

 <p align="center">
-    <a href="https://jaapvd.nl/">Welcome to my GitHub!
+    <a href=>Welcome to my GitHub!
 I am Prifixy, I usually code in C# (with .NET Framework), HTML, CSS, Python and I make a lot of small, low effort scripts using Batch.</a>

 <p align="center">